Muskandwivedi39/Job__Application1/README.md

 - Delete job applications

 ## Prerequisites
--Java JDK 8 or higher installed
+- Java JDK 8 or higher installed
--Maven installed
+- Maven installed
--Postman or any API testing tool
+- Postman or any API testing tool
--Running the Application
+- Running the Application
--Clone this repository to your local machine.
+- Clone this repository to your local machine.
--Navigate to the project directory.
+- Navigate to the project directory.
--Run the following command to start the application:
+- Run the following command to start the application:

 ## Technologies Used
 - Spring Boot